Jesus Is Fully Human

 Jesus has a human body, emotions, mind, and will.
 And this in no way compromises his deity.

-When the Word became flesh—when the eternal Son of God took on humanity—he did not merely become a man in part.
-He fully became a true human being.
+When the Word became flesh—when the eternal Son of God took on full humanity—he did not merely become human in part.
+He fully became truly human.

 Jesus’ Human Body

 It is clear enough from the New Testament that Jesus has a human body.
 John 1:14 means at least this, and more: “The Word became flesh.”
 Jesus’ humanity is one of the first tests of orthodoxy (1 John 4:2; 2 John 7).
 Jesus was born (Luke 2:7).
 He grew (Luke 2:40, 52).
 He grew tired (John 4:6) and got thirsty (John 19:28) and hungry (Matthew 4:2).
 He became physically weak (Matthew 4:11; Luke 23:26).
 He died (Luke 23:46).
 And he had a real human body after his resurrection (Luke 24:39; John 20:20, 27).

 Throughout the Gospels, Jesus clearly displays human emotions.
 When Jesus heard the centurion’s words of faith, “he marveled” (Matthew 8:10).
 He says in Matthew 26:38 that his “soul is very sorrowful, even to death.”
 In John 11:33–35, Jesus is “deeply moved in his spirit and greatly troubled” and even weeps.
 John 12:27 says, “Now is my soul troubled,” and in John 13:21, he is “troubled in his spirit.”
 The author to the Hebrews writes that “Jesus offered up prayers and supplications, with loud cries and tears” (Hebrews 5:7) John Calvin memorably summed it up: “Christ has put on our feelings along with our flesh.”

 Jesus’ Human Mind

 Jesus also has a human mind.
 Two key texts make this undeniable: